Prince William married his long-time girlfriend Kate Middleton on 29 April 2011. Today, let’s take a look back at the ceremony and the couple.

 Kate wore a classic satin and lace wedding dress designed by Sarah Burton for Alexander McQueen topped with the Cartier Halo Tiara that King George purchased for his wife, Queen Elizabeth, loaned by the Queen.
 Her bouquet included myrtle, Lily of the Valley, Sweet William and hyacinth.

-Pippa caused international acclaim for her maid of honour gown which had also been designed by Sarah Burton, which was also white.
+Pippa caused international headlines with her maid of honour gown which had also been designed by Sarah Burton, which was also white.

 William wore the uniform of the Irish Guards mounted officer to honour his appointment earlier in the year as Colonel of the Irish Guards.